Abuse My Nipples Dot Biz

 But even though much has changed, I think one player who blogged about our mod put it best when he wrote, "...the goal seems to be to celebrate what makes FFVI the game it is, rather than undoing it and making an entirely new game out of it."
-Verily, Brave New World is beyond all else everything I feel that Final Fantasy VI could (and should) have been if at least half of its dev team wasn't on crack.
-And as the above post continues on to suggest, our mod was created to be accessible to brand new players as much as it was to people who've played FFVI dozens - or even hundreds - of times.
+Beyond all else, Brave New World is everything I feel that Final Fantasy VI could have been had Squaresoft had all of the time and resources available to them that we have today.
+And now, thanks to the efforts of the amazing community that has grown around this mod, it finally has the chance to be exactly that.

 (If you're looking for my modder's resources for FF6, go here.)

 BTB's Civilization III: Somewhere In Time

 Sid Meier's Civilization is a series that requires no introduction, and its third offering is, in my humble opinion, the greatest of them all.
 One of my first major modding projects and arguably what set my modding career into motion was fine-tuning the rules of the base game in an attempt to forget that the expansions ever happened.
 There's not much to say about this one except that it's as balanced as I feel it's ever going to get; have a glance at the readme or the quick reference sheet if you want to know more, or just dive right in and let the Civilopedia be your guide.

 Needs some work.
 Will get around to it one of these days.